siddarthanath/Data-Science-Theory/README.md

 10. Graph Based Learning

 ## <ins>Repository Audience</ins>:
 This repository is aimed to anyone with a passion/strength for computational Mathematics and an interest in Data Science.
 It is recommended to complete the Data Analysis section first and then move onto Machine Learning/Deep Learning however if you are just interested in the brute computational codes, then it is possible to jump into the Machine Learning/Deep Learning section.
-The assumption is that those taking this course already have some experience in Python!
+The assumption is that those taking this course already have some experience in Python, Linear Algebra and Statistics!
 <br>

 ## <ins>Future Plans</ins>: